30 Best Foods for All-Day Energy

 Steel Cut Oats

-“My favorite is plain, Greek yogurt because it has 18 grams of protein per 6 oz serving.
+“One of my favorite foods that give you energy is plain, Greek yogurt because it has 18 grams of protein per 6 oz serving.
 I like to add fresh fruit on top and a tablespoon of chopped almonds.
 This is a great afternoon snack and can also serve as an on-the-go breakfast.
-As an added bonus, Greek yogurt provides calcium to help strengthen bones – extremely important for anyone who might not get enough calcium during the day or for those at risk of osteoporosis.” — Chelsea Elkin MS, RD, CDN For the best options, check out our 20 Best and Worst Greek Yogurt
+As an added bonus, Greek yogurt provides calcium to help strengthen bones – extremely important for anyone who might not get enough calcium during the day or for those at risk of osteoporosis.” — Chelsea Elkin MS, RD, CDN

 Tuna with Whole Wheat Crackers